 Selected Relevant Publications: McDonough, B., & Perry, A. (in press, 2018).
 Collecting to the core: Essential works to support college student development.
 Against the Grain, February Issue.

 Gardner, P., & Perry, A. (2012).
 Transitioning into the 21st century workplace: Will seniors be ready?
 In M. S. Hunter, J. R. Keup, J. Kinzie, & H. Maietta (Eds.), The Senior Year Experience: Culminating Experiences and Transitions (pp. 135-154).
 Columbia, South Carolina: University of South Carolina, National Resource Center for The First-Year Experience and Students in Transition.

-I recently conducted a follow-up study (qualitative interviews) with the original participants of my PhD research in effort to explore graduates and their transition after college from a longitudinal perspective.
+In 2015, I conducted a follow-up study (qualitative interviews) with the original participants of my PhD research (data collected in 2010) in effort to explore graduates and their transition after college from a longitudinal perspective.
 Another round of interviews/data collection is scheduled for 2020.